nickeblewis/headforcode/content/courses/dandavis/week43/index.md

 * [Lesson 4](lesson4): Learn how we then merge the branch back into the master branch
 * [Excercise 1](excercise1): Let's bring together lessons 1-4 and do something slightly constructive!

+## and now...

+Having completed the above excercises that have introduced you to what we call the "Git Workflow" or simply "Gitflow" there are some other jobs to be carried out on HeadForCode, I shall let you know about these once you are ready :-)

 ## What units have we covered in doing all of this?

 * Object Oriented Software